"You Must Be Born Again"

 Verse 14-15: "And as Moses lifted up the serpent in the wilderness, so must the Son of Man be lifted up, 15that whoever believes in him may have eternal life."

 Like the bronze serpent, Jesus was placed on a cross made of poles to die for the sins of the world.
-All who believe, ask, and look to Him will receive eternal life.
+All who believe, ask, and look to Him, will be born again and receive eternal life.

 For God So Loved the World